deniz997/ai-ticketing/README.md

 ## Folder Structure

 - iac.
 Contains Infrastructure as Code for different cloud providers (GCP, AWS)
 - internal.
-Tools for sanity checks and other utilities
+Tools for sanity checks
+  - or other utilities
 - kubernetes.
 Contains a single file with all Kubernetes manifests to create the application
 - pb.
 Protocol Buffers demo files
 - src.
 Source code for each microservice